Auf Wiedersehen, Pet: Series 3: 2002

-Sketches written and performed for the Sunday for Sammy charity concerts inspired Clement and Le Frenais to revive the series.
-In 2002 the show was revived, this time as a six-part series produced by Ziji Productions for BBC One.
+Sketches written and performed for the Sunday for Sammy charity concerts inspired Clement and La Frenais to revive the series.
+In 2002, the show was revived, this time as a six-part series produced by Ziji Productions for BBC One and aired from 28 April to 2 June 2002.
 The original writers and all of the surviving cast returned, joined by Noel Clarke as Wayne's son Wyman.
-The characters all appeared to have moved on: Moxey was no longer a wanted criminal; Oz had given up drinking; Barry ran a seemingly successful business exporting out of date food and Lada cars back to Russia (in reality smuggling drugs into the country, a fact Barry was unaware of); Neville and his wife Brenda, ran a building company called Nevenda Homes supplying pre-built homes from Scandinavia to DIY home builders.
-Dennis, however, was now a taxi driver whose biggest fare was on Tuesdays and Fridays driving a drug dealer around the area.
+The characters all appeared to have moved on: Moxey was no longer a wanted criminal; Oz had given up drinking; Barry ran a seemingly successful business exporting out-of-date food and Lada cars back to Russia (in reality smuggling drugs into the country, a fact Barry was unaware of); Neville and his wife Brenda ran a building company called Nevenda Homes supplying pre-built homes from Scandinavia to DIY home builders.
+Dennis was now a taxi driver whose biggest fare was on Tuesdays and Fridays driving a drug dealer around the area.
 The series' storyline revolves around a plan by corrupt politician Jeffrey Grainger (played by Bill Nighy), whom Oz had met in prison, to dismantle the Middlesbrough Transporter Bridge (a real-life industrial landmark) and sell it for reconstruction in the Far East.
-Persuading Oz to get the old gang back together to dismantle the bridge, he then plans to cheat them out of their share of the profits, until a Native American from Arizona named Joe Saugus (played by Gordon Tootoosis) arrives to buy the bridge for the benefit of his tribe's casino after seeing an advert placed online by Oz.
+Persuading Oz to get the old gang back together to dismantle the bridge, he then plans to cheat them out of their share of the profits, until a Native American, Joe Saugus (played by Gordon Tootoosis), from Arizona, arrives to buy the bridge for the benefit of his tribe's casino after seeing an advert placed online by Oz.
 The lads fly to his reservation to reconstruct the bridge.

 Each episode except the first featured a re-cap of the previous episode's events in a voiceover from Dennis, a feature not continued in the fourth series.

 The special-effects depicting the dismantling of the bridge were so realistic that many people believed it was really being removed, forcing the BBC to add a caption to the final episode reassuring them that it was still there.
 Middlesbrough Council also issued a press release stating that the bridge remained in situ.

 Despite some initial scepticism that the revival would not work, the show was an immediate hit.
 It won the National Television Award for Best Drama, and a British Comedy Award for Best Comedy Drama.
 In a later television documentary, original executive producer Allan McKeown stated that he had been deeply disapproving of the series' revival and requested that it not be titled Auf Wiedersehen, Pet.
-However this was refused and he fell out with La Frenais as a result, though they later reconciled.
+However, this was refused and he fell out with La Frenais as a result, though they later reconciled.